xplus2/home-assistant-ambient-extractor/README.md

 # Ambient Extractor

-Fork of [color_extractor](https://www.home-assistant.io/integrations/color_extractor/), adding automatic brightness.
+Fork of [color_extractor](https://www.home-assistant.io/integrations/color_extractor/), adding automatic brightness and rudimentary color correction.

+Like color_extractor, this integration will extract the predominant color and the overall brightness from a given image and apply them to a target light.
+Useful as part of an automation.

 ### Service data attributes
 | Attribute | Optional | Type | Default | Description |